learnk8s/learnk8s.io/src/gatekeeper/content.md

 1. Not running privileged pods.
 1. Not running pods as the root user.
-1. Not specifying resource limits
+1. Not specifying resource limits.
-1. Not using the latest tag for the container images
+1. Not using the latest tag for the container images.
-1. Now allowing additional Linux capabilities by default
+1. Now allowing additional Linux capabilities by default.

 Besides, you may want to enforce bespoke policies that all workloads may wish to abide by, such as: